 You may be able to close your current IRA and transfer those funds into a SEP IRA.

 They Are Separate IRAs

 A SEP is actually separate IRAs combined under one program created by an employer, which can be a corporation, a partnership, a limited liability company or a sole proprietorship or self-employed person.
 The employer creates a separate IRA for each employee.
 Employer contributions don't count as income for the individual, and the employer can deduct contributions from income for taxes.

 You can combine your existing personal IRA with a SEP program if you meet the proper conditions.
 This can vary with how the SEP is created and what financial institution is holding it.
 To do so, you basically close your existing IRA and transfer its funds to the SEP IRA.
 Your existing IRA cannot be a Roth plan.

 A traditional IRA and a SEP IRA are both tax-deferral plans; you deduct your contributions from income for tax purposes, but you will pay taxes when you withdraw the funds at retirement.
 A Roth uses after-tax money but is tax-free when you retire.

 You Get One Tax Deduction

-You can claim a tax deduction for up to $5,500 a year contributed into a traditional IRA, or $6,500 if you are over 50, but you can usually defer up to 10 percent of your pay in a SEP.
-You cannot deduct contributions for both types of IRA, but an employer can contribute an amount equal to 25 percent of your pay or $55,000 on which you pay no taxes because it is "deferred income."
-For 2018, employee compensation of up to $275,000 is eligible for SEP consideration.
+You can claim a tax deduction for up to $6,000 a year contributed into a traditional IRA, or $7,000 if you are over 50, but you can usually defer up to 25 percent of your net earnings in a SEP.
+For 2019, employee compensation of up to $280,000 is eligible for SEP consideration.

 You Can Convert SEP Contributions